 There is a staff training plan in place to ensure all relevant staff receive appropriate training as per legislative requirements and good practice to protect both themselves and children.
-Designated staff training will include for example health and safety induction; first aid; supporting pupils with medical needs including general awareness training; training in the administration of medication and any training regarding complex medical needs of children (from a medical professional as necessary); fire safety; positive handling; moving and handling; risk assessment; food hygiene and other training commensurate with the roles and responsibilities of staff.
+Designated staff training will include for example health and safety induction; first aid; supporting pupils with medical needs including general awareness training; training in the administration of medication and any training regarding complex medical needs of children (from a medical professional as necessary); asbestos management; fire safety; positive handling; moving and handling; minibus driving; risk assessment; food hygiene; safe use of machinery and other training commensurate with the roles and responsibilities of staff.

-Professional Confidentiality
+Professional confidentiality

-Our school has a clear confidentiality statement that forms part of the School Child Protection Policy and procedures which is reviewed annually by the full Governing body, is discussed with all staff and shared with all working (paid and unpaid) adults within the school.
+Our school has a clear confidentiality statement that forms part of the School Child Protection Policy and procedures which is reviewed annually by the full Governing Body, is discussed with all staff and shared with all working (paid and unpaid) adults within the school.

-Safe Recruitment and Selection
+Safe recruitment and selection